DrMueller/ng-seed/assets/releasing.md

 - Navigate to the Resource
 - Select Settings --> Application Settings
 - On the App Settings, create a variable called *Project* with the relative path, for example "dist"
+- Check, that the folder is not in .gitignore